Evanfeenstra/goshimmer-webauth/README.md

 **JWT authentication for IOTA Shimmer prototype**

- Use with [goshimmer-ui](https://github.com/Evanfeenstra/goshimmer-ui) to secure access to your Shimmer node via a JWT token and username/password combination.
+ Use with **[goshimmer-ui](https://github.com/Evanfeenstra/goshimmer-ui)** to secure access to your Shimmer node via username/password combination and JWT.

 Usage:
 ```